omniinstrument/CV_project/README.md

 - Build a TSDF volume
 - Export the final mesh

 You implement just the depth-estimation step.
-Everything else is handled automatically.<br><br>
+Everything else is handled automatically.<br>

 This assignment assesses your understanding of geometric vision and metric depth recovery from stereo or other cues.
 Keep the implementation clean, correct, and deterministic.
 </div>